awsdocs/amazon-opensearch-service-developer-guide/doc_source/ri.md

 ## Purchasing Reserved Instances \(AWS SDKs\)<a name="ri-sdk"></a>

-The AWS SDKs \(except the Android and iOS SDKs\) support all the operations that are defined in the [OpenSearch Service configuration API reference](configuration-api.md), including the following:
+The AWS SDKs \(except the Android and iOS SDKs\) support all the operations that are defined in the [Amazon OpenSearch Service API Reference](https://docs.aws.amazon.com/opensearch-service/latest/APIReference/Welcome.html), including the following:
 + `DescribeReservedInstanceOfferings`
 + `PurchaseReservedInstanceOffering`
 + `DescribeReservedInstances`